top of page

 Tomita S, Mizukami T, Koyama Y, Inagaki M, Ozoe S, Okawa Y. Varicose vein treatment reduces edema not only in the treated legs but also in the entire body.
 Phlebology.
 2024;39(8):527-533. doi:10.1177/026835552412516471

-If you have restlessness, heaviness, aching, swelling, throbbing, or itchiness in your legs—or you notice varicose veins or spider veins—give us a call at 877-432-2184.
+If you have restlessness, heaviness, aching, swelling, throbbing, or itchiness in your legs—or you notice varicose veins or spider veins—it's time to see a vein specialist.

-Explore More of the Miller Vein Blog ✅
+Explore More of the Miller Vein Blog

 Explore expert insights on vein health, treatment options, and wellness tips.
 Stay informed, and take the next step toward happier, healthier legs!

-Easily digestible video content that expands your understanding of vein conditions and their treatments.
+Enjoy easily digestible video content that expands your understanding of vein conditions and their treatments.

-Check us out on Instagram, Facebook, or LinkedIn 😊
+Check us out on Instagram, Facebook, or LinkedIn.

 bottom of page